GlimmerLabs/coa-aoc-canvas/Introductions/making-choices.md

 * *Core: Collaboration*.
 You collaborate with peers who are not sitting with you on campus.
 * *Core: Cultural Awareness*.
-You communicate and emphasize with people living in areas of the world that are culturallly different from your own.
+You communicate and emphasize with people living in areas of the world that are culturally different from your own.
 * *Core: Reflection*.
 You reflect on and take responsibility for your learning and that of others in an open forum.